hardening-kubernetes/from-scratch/docs/create-vpc.md

 ## Cloudformation Template

-Set a few environment variables.
+From inside the repo directory on your installation system, set a few environment variables.
 Note: You will need the AMI for your region to be correct.
 See: [Ubuntu 16.0.4 LTS](http://cloud-images.ubuntu.com/locator/ec2/) and search for '16.04 LTS hvm:ebs-ssd'
 ```
 export STACK_NAME="hkfs"
 export AWS_DEFAULT_REGION="us-east-1"